OpenVSP/OpenVSP/README.md

      headless batch-mode VSP, API, and bindings.
 This is ideal for building VSP on a HPC machine with limited access.

+   - 'VSP_NO_VSPAERO' -- Set this variable to disable everything
+     to do with VSPAERO.
+The build system will not build VSPAERO or any of its associated utilities.

    - `XXX_OMP_COMPILER` -- Set these variables to point at secondary compilers to use when the primary compiler does not support OpenMP.
 This will allow the VSPAERO solver to be built as